AntonSol919/linkspace/homepage/index.md

 Linkspace is a supernet with the following highlights:

 - Small API
-- Fast packets (Blake3, no JSON/Base64 encoding, well aligned fields)
+- Fast packet processing (Blake3, no JSON/Base64 encoding, well aligned fields)
 - Path (URL like) addressing
 - Group/Domain split

 [Basics](www.linkspace.dev/basics.html) gives a high level introduction.
 Check out the [tutorials](www.linkspace.dev/docs/tutorial/index.html) to see an example of building an application.
-For a technical description from first principles see the [Guide](www.linkspace.dev/docs/guide/index.html).
+For an overview of how the library functions fit together see the [Guide](www.linkspace.dev/docs/guide/index.html).
 [Download](https://github.com/AntonSol919/linkspace/releases) the latest release or clone from [GitHub](https://github.com/AntonSol919/linkspace) to give it a try and say hi.